ablwr/ablwr.github.io/_posts/2017-09-20-how-do-web-archiving-frameworks-work.md

 *"If you wish to make apple pie from scratch, you must first create the universe."*

 If you wish to explain how web archiving works from a technical standpoint, you must first understand the ecosystem.
-I was anticipating writing a blog post about website archivability from a development perspective ("How can I make my website more archivable?") but realized I needed to provide an overview of web archiving in general (even if just for my own comprehension).
+I was anticipating (jk - it's live now, [here](https://ablwr.github.io/blog/2017/09/20/accessibility-and-archivability/)!!) writing a blog post about website archivability from a development perspective ("How can I make my website more archivable?") but realized I needed to provide an overview of web archiving in general (even if just for my own comprehension).
 I don't feel like this information is especially clear and available on the web -- but if I am just missing out on a solid resource, [let me know](https://twitter.com/ablwr).
 Likewise, if I'm wrong about something (which I probably am), let me know.
 BIG THANKS to [Karl-Rainer Blumenthal](http://landscapelibrarian.com/) for speaking at the Joint Meeting of New York City & Mid-Atlantic Archive-It partner groups at [METRO](http://metro.org/) last week, which gave me the inspo, and for clarifying my questions on the above information (and correcting my incorrect assumptions).

 ## OK COMPUTER